accountisgod1/Python-RPG/README.md

 # Security

-Check this page to see the security policy, click this link: https://github.com/accountisgod1/Python-RPG/blob/main/SECURITY.md
+Check this page to see the security policy, click this link: [Security for this project](https://github.com/accountisgod1/Python-RPG/blob/main/SECURITY.md)